 It’s available via the Inkscape website.

-It doesn’t quite have the same design polish its paid competitors.
+It doesn’t have the same design polish as its paid competitors.
 But it’s free.
-And its’s surprisingly capable once you get to grips with the user interface.
-Most basic graphic design jobs, you can match what Illustrate and Designer do.
+And it’s surprisingly capable once you get to grips with the user interface.
+You can match what Illustrator and Designer do for most basic graphic design jobs.

 If you don’t want to pay for a tool to do illustrations, it’s a great place to start.
 It takes a little time to learn how it works.
-But once you learn it. you can use it to do many different types of illustration design work.
+But once you learn it. you can use it for many different types of illustration design work.

 Cost and usage : $15 one-off – iPad / $8 one-off – iPhone.